sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 Batch Changes are controlled by what we call a Batch Change spec, which is YAML that outlines what repos I want to make changes to, and what change will be made.
 Sourcegraph Batch Changes follow the following workflow:

-1. I identify a Sourcegraph query that will find all the repos I want to modify—you can see that at th etop of the spec here.
+1. I identify a Sourcegraph query that will find all the repos I want to modify—you can see that at the top of the spec here.
 2. I script the change I want to make—this can be as simple as a quick find and replace using a bash script, or as complex as spinning up our build environment and pinning transitive dependencies
 3. Sourcegraph runs the batch change on those repos either locally or on the Sourcegraph instance
 4. It opens PRs on my behalf, and I can comment on them, merge them, close them, or simply track their status in Sourcegraph.